Reports: Saints sign S Swearinger

 The New York Giants waived Jenkins last week after he tweeted a slur toward a fan who had been critical of him.
 The Giants waived Jenkins with an injury designation after he suffered an ankle injury against Philadelphia on Dec.
 9.

-Jenkins, 31, recorded 54 tackles, four interceptions and 14 passes defended with the Giants.
+Jenkins, 31, recorded 54 tackles, four interceptions and 14 passes defensed with the Giants.
+Meanwhile, the Saints could be getting a starting offensive lineman back, as left guard Andrus Peat returned to a limited practice for the first time since breaking his arm against Atlanta in Week 10.

+Peat has missed five games since.
+His potential return could be important because right guard Larry Warford was injured in Monday's win over Indianapolis.
+Warford (knee) did not participate Wednesday.
+Offensive tackles Terron Armstead (ankle) and Ryan Ramczyk (knee) were limited.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)